Salad Shirazi – Cucumber and tomato salad with dried mint dressing

 Kashk-e Kadu – Butternut-squash-spread with whey and mint

 Fall is my favorite season for a variety of reasons: the turning of the leaves, the bright and colorful fall foliage, my birthday, and the arrival of harvest time.
+Kashk-e kadu, a butternut squash dish best represents this season!
 Squashes, persimmons, quinces, and pomegranates top the list of seasonal favorites for me.
-I find the flavors of squashes quite appealing and when you think of…
+I find the…

 Maast-o Museer – Yogurt with Persian shallots, garlic and mint

-This is another gem in the Persian yogurt series.
+Maast-o Museer is another gem in the Persian yogurt series.
 Yogurt plays such a significant role in the cuisine and is always there to accompany a flavorful layered rice or well-seasoned stew.
 The star of this yogurt dish is Museer, a Persian shallot.
-Museer is best described as a mix between an elephant garlic and a…
+Museer is best described as a mix between an elephant garlic and…

 Maast-o Khiar – Yogurt with dried mint, cucumber and raisins

-Yogurt is no stranger to Persian cuisine and is frankly a mandatory side item on the table.
+Yogurt is no stranger to Persian cuisine and is, frankly, a mandatory side item on the table.
 Each region of Iran offers its own unique version of a yogurt dish to accompany a Persian meal.
-In the North by the Caspian Sea, the specialty is a garlic and shallot yogurt, which has an intoxicating quantity…
+Maast-o khiar is one of them.
+In the north, by the Caspian Sea, the specialty is garlic and shallot yogurt,…